QuantGov/documentation/docs/tutorial/first_corpus.markdown

 ## Editing the Driver

-The corpus driver tells the rest of the QuantGov system how to understand the corpus.
+The corpus's driver tells the rest of the QuantGov system how to understand the corpus.
 The driver is what actually reads the documents, identifies their index, and provides them to other programs for analysis.